 5. Lead a Healthy Sex Life to Maintain Normal Testosterone Levels

-Yeah, I know that low testosterone levels typically decrease your libido and that sex may be the last thing on your mind, but think again.
+Yeah, I know that symptoms of low testosterone levels in women typically decrease your libido and that sex may be the last thing on your mind, but think again.

 Research suggests that touching, cuddling, sexual thoughts, and intimacy can increase testosterone and sex drive in both healthy men and women.

-Enjoying regular sex helps maintain healthy levels of testosterone, which may have positive effects on the sex drive, especially in postmenopausal women.
+Enjoying regular sex helps increase levels of testosterone healthily, which may have positive effects on the sex drive, especially in postmenopausal women.

 So, find some time to hit the bed and be romantic with your partner, as there’s no better way to try to increase testosterone levels naturally.